Electronic voting in the United States: Public attitudes

 An MIT professor's survey found that Republicans think domestic hackers are more likely than foreigners; Democrats think the opposite.

 Stanford and Wisconsin researchers in 2019 found that only 89% of voters disapprove if a foreign country would "hack into voting machines and change the official vote count to give [a] candidate extra votes" and the candidate wins.
 This 89% disapproval is not much more than the 88% who disapprove of a foreign country making campaign contributions and 78-84% against them spreading lies.
 Only 73-79% disapprove if their party got help, while 94-95% disapprove of the other party getting help.
 If a foreign country thought about interfering, but did not, 21% distrust the results anyway.
 This rises only to 84% distrusting final results after a foreign country hacked and changed results.

 For any of the foreign actions (hacks, contributions or lies), 72% of voters support economic sanctions, 59% support cutting diplomatic relations, 25% support a military threat, and 15% support a military strike.
 There was less support for action, by 4-20 percentage points, if the foreign country helped one's own party win, so the researchers point out that retaliation is unlikely, since there is little support for it in a winning party.
 Deep investigation creates more certainty about who is to blame, which they find raises support for retaliation very little.
 They randomly listed China, Pakistan or Turkey as the interfering country, and do not report any different reactions to them.

 A Monmouth University poll in May 2019 found that 73% thought Russia interfered in the 2016 election (not necessarily by hacking), 49% thought it damaged American democracy a lot, 57% thought Russia interfered in the 2018 election, and 60% thought the U.S. government is not doing enough to stop it.
 Margin of error is ±3.5%.

-Election companies
+Election equipment companies

 Many election companies are members of the U.S. Cybersecurity and Infrastructure Security Agency's Election Infrastructure Subsector Council.

 Three vendors sell most of the machines used for voting and for counting votes.
 As of September 2016, the American Election Systems & Software (ES&S) served 80 million registered voters, Canadian Dominion Voting Systems 70 million, American Hart InterCivic 20 million, and smaller companies less than 4 million each.